Cape Coast: Tourism

-Cape Coast has been experiencing an increasing number of tourists due to attractions such as the Cape Coast Castle (World Heritage Site), the Kakum National Park, and the PANAFEST festival.
-Although access to areas such as compounds that houses shrines, such as the "Tree Shrine", a silk cotton tree near Anaafo market, are prohibited.
+Cape Coast has experienced an increasing number of tourists due to attractions such as Cape Coast Castle (World Heritage Site), Kakum National Park, and the PANAFEST festival.
+Although access to areas such as compounds that house shrines, such as the "Tree Shrine," a silk cotton tree near Anaafo market, is prohibited.
 The city's infrastructure, however, is underdeveloped, impacting the quality of life for the residents and the overall experience of the tourists.
-As of 2000, there are no streets in the city that prioritise pedestrian access.
+As of 2000, there are no streets in the city that prioritize pedestrian access.
 Residents often are not aware of the role that they play in the tourism industry.

 Cape Coast's tourism sector was looked after by the Central Regional Development Commission (CEDECOM).
-In order to fund the development of the sector, CEDECOM reached out to UNDP and USAID, which in turn contacted the Debt for Development Coalition (DDC) for a 'debt swap' arrangement.
+In order to fund the development of the sector, CEDECOM reached out to UNDP and USAID, which in turn contacted the Debt for Development Coalition (DDC) for a "debt swap" arrangement.
 After cooperating with multiple parties, the Natural Resource Conservation and Historic Preservation project was launched.
-The project focused on the rehabilitation and transformation of the city's castles and fortresses into heritage creations, and resulted in the creation of the Kakum National Park.
+The project focused on the rehabilitation and transformation of the city's castles and fortresses into heritage creations and resulted in the creation of the Kakum National Park.